apostrophecms/docs/docs/cookbook/html-conversion.md

 This template uses Bootstrap 5, which is the latest version as of this writing.
 If you need another version for your template, make sure to specify it during the install.
 :::

-The next thing we will do is copy the contents of the `scss` folder into our project.
+The next thing we will do is copy the contents of the `scss` folder that contains all of the theme-specific styling into our project.
 There are multiple places that we could add these files, but the best place is in a project-level `modules/asset` folder.
 If the folder doesn't already exist in your project, create it.
 Next, within that folder create a `ui/src` folder and copy the entirety of the `dist/scss` folder.

 For the HTML template, the `styles.scss` file is the entry point for loading all of the individual scss sheets.
 For our Apostrophe project, we are going to move this sheet up one level from the `/scss` folder into the `ui/src` folder and rename it `index.scss`.
-Next, we need to edit this file to point to all of the partials.
+Next, we need to edit this file to point to all of the theme specific partials.
 Looking at the file path for each `@import` statement, each partial or folder of partials is expected to be found in the same folder as the entry sheet.
 After copying it into our project, this is no longer true.
 Instead, all of the partials are located within the `scss` folder of the same directory.
 Modify all of the `@import` statements (except for the Bootstrap import) to point to the correct location by prefixing the path with the folder name:

 <AposCodeBlock>